MicrosoftDocs/microsoft-salescopilot-docs/articles/features-d365-users.md

 ### Will the limited capabilities provide access to any Microsoft 365 Copilot functionality?

-The limited capabilities do not provide any access to the Microsoft 365 Copilot functionality.
+The limited capabilities do not provide access to the Microsoft 365 Copilot functionality.
 All combined experiences with Microsoft 365 Copilot which include chat, Teams meeting recap, and access via other Microsoft 365 surfaces such as Microsoft Word are only available with the purchase of Copilot for Sales.

 ### Will Dynamics 365 Sales customers see any Copilot functionality embedded within their CRM application?

 Yes, Dynamics 365 Sales customers will see Copilot functionality within the Dynamics 365 client.
 This is in addition to the limited functionality for Copilot for Sales in Microsoft Outlook and Teams.
-For more information, see [Copilot in Dynamics 365 Sales overview](/dynamics365/sales/copilot-overview).
+For more information, go to [Copilot in Dynamics 365 Sales overview](/dynamics365/sales/copilot-overview).